orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/pbclassif.rst

-but from different models or methods (SVM, KNN, Random Forest,...), it is possible to make a fusion of these classification maps with the *FusionOfClassifications* application which uses either majority voting or the Demspter Shafer framework to handle this fusion.
+but from different models or methods (SVM, KNN, Random Forest,...), it is possible to make a fusion of these classification maps with the *FusionOfClassifications* application which uses either majority voting or the Dempster-Shafer framework to handle this fusion.
 The Fusion of Classifications generates a single more robust and precise classification map which combines the information extracted from the input list of labeled images.